|Southern New Hampshire University

 Another way to lower tuition costs is by taking advantage of opportunities to earn credits through prior learning or exams.
 The College Level Examination Program (CLEP) allows you to earn up to 30 credits by passing exams at a fraction of the cost of traditional college courses.
 Some programs award credit for prior training, work experience, or military service.

-Several prestigious universities offer accredited online criminal justice degree programs.
+Several universities offer accredited online criminal justice degree programs.
 The Academy of Criminal Justice Sciences is a prestigious accrediting agency in the criminal justice field.
 It currently only accredits 15 programs worldwide.

 Balancing Work, Life, and Education in an Accelerated Program Online